Schedule

 Validating a Classroom Quality Observation Tool for Use as a Teacher Progress Monitoring Tool – Lydia J. Carlis and Chavaughn Brown

-An Examination of Preservice Teachers’ Read-aloud Strategies using Traditional Children’s Books and E-books – Gary E. Bingham, Laura May, and Meghan Pendergast
+An Examination of Preservice Teachers’ Read-aloud Strategies Using Traditional Children’s Books and E-books – Gary E. Bingham, Laura May, and Meghan Pendergast

 3:45 – 4:00 PM Beverage & Snack Break Foyer